vdhamer/Photo-Club-Hub/.github/README.md

 the list can be updated without requiring an app software update.
 The file is in a fixed JSON syntax and contains a list of supported photo clubs.

-As a bonus, the list can also contain information about photography musea.
-The properties of clubs and musea largely overlap, but a photo club _can_ notably include the location (URL) of a MemberList.json data source while a museum _cannot_.
+As a bonus, the list can also contain information about photography museums.
+The properties of clubs and museums largely overlap, but a photo club _can_ notably include the location (URL) of a MemberList.json data source while a museum _cannot_.

 Here is an example of the format of the OrganizationList.
 This minimal example contains one photo club and one photo museum: